vinayak432/kube_tomcat_yamls/README.md

 - 🌐 Use **Ingress + ALB** instead of NodePort for prod HTTP traffic
 - 🎯 Always set **resource requests and limits** — or one noisy pod can starve the node
 - 📋 **Label everything** — nodes, pods, namespaces.
 Scheduling and debugging depend on it
+- ⚖️ Use **Guaranteed QoS** for critical workloads (databases, Jenkins) — they survive memory pressure
+- 📊 Apply **ResourceQuotas per namespace** in multi-team clusters to prevent resource monopolization
+- 🔒 Never hardcode secrets in YAML — use Kubernetes Secrets or AWS Secrets Manager

 ---